 If you’ve just been dragged by your better half into this market, worry not: there’s good music, an inviting puff and plenty of sun to enjoy while you wait!

-How to get there: São Bento train station, which also has a subway connection, is 10min walking distance.
+How to get there: São Bento train station, which also has a subway connection, is a 10 minutes walking distance.

 Rua de Cândido dos Reis